How Can You Check If Codes Have Been Recently Cleared?

 After successfully connecting your scanner for car, the next step is to access the vehicle’s diagnostic information.

-Most scanners come with a user-friendly interface that allows you to navigate through various menus.
+Best obd scanner for all cars come with a user-friendly interface that allows you to navigate through various menus.
 To determine if codes have been cleared recently, focus on the Diagnostic Trouble Codes (DTCs) section.

 This section displays both active and pending codes.